I answer 3 questions about understanding HUD stats in the Smart HUD, recognizing tilt and picking-up on LIVE actions.

 Here’s my challenge to you for this episode: Watch the companion video in the show notes page to see how I analyze statistics and find ranges for low, medium and high numbers.
 Choose 5 stats that you want to use more often, and repeat my process for each.
 Record your findings in your poker journal or Excel and review them as your warm-up for each session.

-Now it’s your turn to take action and do something positive for your poker game.
+Now it’s your turn to take action (like downloading my free 21-page Poker Journal here) and do something positive for your poker game.

 Support the Show